Scille/parsec-cloud/docs/rfcs/1028-workspace-archiving-in-parsec-v3.md

 The administration REST API already exposes `minimum_archiving_period` (in seconds) both in the `GET /administration/organizations/<organization_id>` response and as an optional field in the `PATCH /administration/organizations/<organization_id>` request body.

-No new changes are required here.
+Only change required is to rename this field as `realm_minimum_archiving_period_before_deletion` in order to better understand what it is about.

 ## 3 - Server CLI

-The `--organization-initial-minimum-archiving-period` option is missing and should be added to the the server CLI.
+The `--organization-initial-realm-minimum-archiving-period-before-deletion` option is missing and should be added to the the server CLI.

 ## 4 - Behavior